An Overview of Testing Options for dbt (data build tool)

 dbt Core singular tests

-Singular tests allow you to create tests when the default generic ones (or the ones in the packages discussed below) do not meet your needs.
+Singular tests allow for the customization of testing parameters to create tailored tests when the default generic ones (or the ones in the packages discussed below) do not meet your needs.
 These tests are simple SQL queries that express assertions about your data.
 An example of this type of test can be a more complex assertion such as having sales for one product be within +/- 10% of another product.
 The SQL simply needs to return the rows that do not meet this condition.

 dbt Core custom generic tests